-- Several cases where the case plan outcomes had not been developed or where they were not reflected in the case record.
-Often times the drop down options were noted as the outcomes and they were not associated to the parents' caregiver protective capacities. - Several cases where the caregiver protective capacities were not reflected in the outcomes as areas for change. - In the majority of cases reviewed there was little indication that the supervisor had consulted with the CM prior to the approval of the case plan. - Case plan outcomes were frequently task and service driven.
+- Several cases where the case plan outcomes had not been developed or where they were not reflected in the case record. - Several cases where the caregiver protective capacities were not reflected in the outcomes as areas for change.

 Ongoing Safety Management